CIDA-CSPH/CIDAtools/ReadMe.md

 navigate to the main project directory, and run:

 ```
-CreateProject()
+create_project()
 ```

-Feel free to set the project name, PI, and analyst via the `ProjectName`, `PI`, or `analyst` arguments respectively, and see `?CreateProject` for more details.
+Feel free to set the project name, PI, and analyst via the `ProjectName`, `PI`, or `analyst` arguments respectively, and see `?create_project` for more details.
 If any of these are specified, they are stored as text in a hidden subdirectory called .ProjData, and can be called in subsequent R code anywhere in the project using `ProjectName()`, `ProjectPI()`, and `ProjectAnalyst()`.